OUI Charge With Out of State License

 Though Massachusetts is not a member of the National Drivers License compact- an agreement between states to share license information, including out of state convictions of OUI/DUI- Massachusetts does notify other states of OUI and DUI convictions as well as breathalyzer refusals that occur in Massachusetts.What are the Consequences of a License Suspension in MA in my home state?

 When your home state learns of any license suspension imposed by Massachusetts, your home State is likely to suspend your license for at least the same period as the Massachusetts Registry of Motor Vehicles suspended your license and may impose a longer suspension depending on the laws of what the penalty for a similar drunk driving offense is in your State.DUI in Massachusetts and you have a Rhode Island License

 In my practice, I commonly represent drivers with a Rhode Island license charged with drunk driving in Massachusetts.
-Click here to read about the consequences of a first offense OUI in Massachusetts if you have a Rhode Island license.
 Below I describe some of the difference between the States DUI laws and how it may impact your license status.